 - Strictly by Origin: Any car made outside the buyer's country.
 For example, a BMW produced in Germany and sold in the United States would be considered an import.

 - Brand-Based: Vehicles from foreign brands are considered imports, even if produced locally.
-This classification method would mean a BMW made in the U.S. would still be seen as an import because of its German origins.
+This classification method would mean, we are made in the U.S. would still be seen as an import because of its German origins.

 - Market-Specific Definitions: Some countries have specific regulations on what constitutes an import.
 Tariffs, trade policies, and nationalistic sentiments often influence these standards.
 For example, a vehicle might be classified as an import based on the percentage of foreign parts used.